hectorgool/stori_challenge/README.md

 ## Description

 This API is built using Docker and utilizes a MySQL database.
+It operates locally, and an internet connection is required to download the Go libraries and Docker images.
 To function correctly, your computer must have the following ports available:

 - **Port 3306** for the MySQL database
 - **Port 8081** for the API application